mattabdou/nwea/README.md

 ## Installation

 The Blog API requires Flask and flask_api libraries.
-The commands below are an example to configure and run the API from inside an empty working directory on a system that has the System Requirements installed:
+The following commands will configure the API from inside an empty working directory on a system that already has the System Requirements installed:

 ```
 git clone https://github.com/mattabdou/nwea.git blogapi